CypherSoldier/Pokemon-Game/README.md

 ## Description

 "Catch That Pokémon!" is a simple yet exciting 2D game built using **Pygame**.
-The goal is to collect all Pokéballs on the map while avoiding enemies like Team Rocket and wild Pokémon.
-You control Ash and must navigate the environment strategically before time runs out!
+The goal is to collect all Pokéballs on the map while avoiding enemies like Team Rocket.
+You control Ash and must navigate the environment strategically before time runs out and collect more balls than Team Rocket!

 ## Features

 - **Grid-Based Movement**: Move Ash using the arrow keys.
 - **Time Limit**: Complete the game before the timer reaches zero.
-- **Enemy AI**: Team Rocket and wild Pokémon move randomly to challenge you.
+- **Enemy AI**: Using the A* star pathfinding algorithm, Team Rocket will move around the map collecting balls by calculating the distance between the their current position and the nearest apple.
 - **Simple Graphics**: Custom media assets (images) can be added.
 - **Score System**: Gain points by collecting Pokéballs.
 - **Game Over Scenarios**:
   - If time runs out.
   - If Ash collides with an enemy.
   - If all Pokéballs are collected, you win!
+  - If Team Rocket collects more balls than you.

 ## Installation